GOT QUESTIONS?

 Saving and loading is another good reason to collect multiple Pioneer characters.
 Players who collect different Pioneer characters can send them out on different Expeditions at the same time.

 Don’t forget to obtain Claims in the Game Lobby, just like in real life, otherwise you won’t be able to keep the Gold you find.
-If you want new Claims during an Expedition you may find them available in Trading Posts or mining Camps.
+If you want new Claims during an expedition you may also find them available in Trading Posts or mining Camps or by successfully completing certain Quests.

-Finally, you’ll need to find a Pick Axe to get down through the frozen Earth to the Bedrock where the Gold sits.
-You can find them or trade for one in mining Camps or Trading Posts.
+Finally, you’ll need to find a Pickaxe to get down through the frozen Earth to the bedrock where the Gold sits.
+You can find them or trade for one in mining Camps and Trading Posts.

 How and where you dig is up to you.